NARCCAP Data Tables

 Var.
 Long Name Units Notes

-sic Daily average Sea-ice Fraction 1
+sic Daily Average Sea-ice Fraction 1

 spdmax Maximum Daily 10-Meter Wind Speed m s-1